Research Interests

 ones present in atomic nuclei, the nucleons, can exist.

-In the picture above I show the phase diagram for matter.
+Below, astronomical objects containing extremely dense matter are shown in the QCD phase diagram (pink bubbles).
 On the vertical axis is the temperature and

 |